mushfek/mushfek.github.io/_projects/algorithm_project.markdown

 github: https://github.com/mushfek/huffman-compression
 ---

-This software was developed as a part of Algorithm Design Lab final project.
-Source code is available on [Github](https://github.com/mushfek/huffman-compression).

 ### Algorithm Analysis
 Huffman compression is based on huffman coding technique.
 The huffman coding creates an optimal binary tree that is constructed based on frequency of an item/character in a file.